Pepe-Padilla/Ejercicio1Git/poem.md

 # Poema

-Roses are red,
+Red pills are red,
-Violets are blue.
+Blue pills are blue.
 All of my base
 are belong to you.